chadbutton/task-assigner/README.md

 2. `http://HOSTNAME:3000/api/v1/tasks/assign-to-agent` which will create a new task and assign it according a set of rules.
 3. `http://HOSTNAME:3000/api/v1/tasks/:taskId/mark-completed` which will mark a given task as complete.
 3. `http://HOSTNAME:3000/api/v1/agents` which will return a list of all agents and their assigned tasks (if any).

+### Also included a postman file which demonstrates how to call the API:
+task-assigner-api.postman_collection.json